On the sizes of large subgraphs of the binomial random graph: Introduction

-Let us turn to larger graph families $\mathcal{F}_k$.
-The following families were considered by several researchers: trees, regular graphs, complete bipartite graphs and complete multipartite graphs.
-Unfortunately, for all these families, it is still unknown, if there is a 2-point concentration, or even an $m$-point concentration for some fixed number $m$.
+Let us turn to larger graph families.
+The following families were considered by several researchers: trees, regular graphs, complete bipartite graphs and complete multipartite graphs~\cite{Palka_Trees,Bipartite, General_Induced}.
+Unfortunately, for all these families, it is still unknown, if 2-point concentration holds, or even if $m$-point concentration holds for some fixed number $m$.
 In 1983, Erd\H{o}s and Palka~\cite{Palka_Trees} proved that, for trees (i.e., $\mathcal{F}_k$ consists of all trees on $k$ vertices), $\frac{X_n}{\ln n}\stackrel{{\sf P}}\to \frac{2}{\ln[1/(1-p)]}$ as $n\to\infty$ (hereinafter, $\stackrel{{\sf P}}\to $ denotes the convergence in probability).
-In 1987, Ruci\'{n}ski~\cite{General_Induced} obtained a similar law of large numbers type general result for a respectively wide class of graph families $\mathcal{F}_k$.
+In 1987, Ruci\'{n}ski~\cite{General_Induced} obtained a similar law of large numbers type general result for a quite wide class of graph families $\mathcal{F}_k$.
 In particular, from his result follows that: if $\mathcal{F}_k$ are sets of $ck(1+o(1))$-regular graphs, then $\frac{X_n}{\ln n}\stackrel{{\sf P}}\to\frac{2}{c\ln[1/p]+(1-c)\ln[1/(1-p)]}$ as $n\to\infty$.
 For several families of complete bipartite and multipartite graphs, similar results were obtained in~\cite{Bipartite, General_Induced}.\\